langdoc/elan-fst/README.md

 ## Funding

-Work of Niko Partanen and Michael Rießler has been funded by [Kone Foundation](https://koneensaatio.fi) within [IKDP-2](https://github.com/langdoc/IKDP-2) research project.
+Niko Partanen and Michael Rießler's work has been funded by [Kone Foundation](https://koneensaatio.fi) as part of the [IKDP-2](https://github.com/langdoc/IKDP-2) research project.
 Joshua Wilbur's contributions have been funded by [Deutsche Forschungsgemeinschaft](http://www.dfg.de) as part of the [Pite Saami Syntax Project](http://saami.uni-freiburg.de/psdp/syntax/).

 ## Citing

-If you use the script or create new workflows based on it, please cite the papers where we have presented and discussed it.
+If you use the script or create new workflows based on it, please cite our papers in which we have presented and discussed it.

 ```
 @incollection{gerstenbergerEtAl2017b,